人々は ひとつの予言を信じ それを待っていた Meaning (FF1 Japanese Explained)

 『信じ(しんじ)』 translates as 「believe and…」.
 Because the verb is in its stem form, it connects to the next verb and shows that another action follows.

-In our Final Fantasy I sentence, 『信じ』 connects to 『待っていた』 to express two actions in sequence: 「believed (in the prophecy) and waited (for it)」.
+In today’s line, 『信じ』 connects to 『待っていた』 to express two actions in sequence: 「believed (in the prophecy) and waited (for it)」.

 You’ll hear 『信じる』 frequently in both everyday conversations and stories whenever people talk about trusting someone, believing in something, or having faith in themselves.